lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Some security solutions for such settings exist already.
 CBOR Object Signing and Encryption (COSE) {{RFC8152}}) specifies basic application-layer security services efficiently encoded in CBOR.
 Another example is Object Security for Constrained RESTful Environments (OSCORE) {{RFC8613}} which is a lightweight communication security extension to CoAP using CBOR and COSE.
 In order to establish good quality cryptographic keys for security protocols such as COSE and OSCORE, the two endpoints may run an authenticated key exchange protocol, from which shared secret key material can be derived.
 Such a key exchange protocol should also be lightweight; to prevent bad performance in case of repeated use, e.g., due to device rebooting or frequent rekeying for security reasons; or to avoid latencies in a network formation setting with many devices authenticating at the same time.

-## Basics

 This document specifies Ephemeral Diffie-Hellman Over COSE (EDHOC), a lightweight authenticated key exchange protocol providing good security properties including perfect forward secrecy, identity protection, and cipher suite negotation.
 Authentication can be based on raw public keys (RPK) or public key certificates, and requires the application to provide input on how to verify that endpoints are trusted.
 This specificaton focuses on referencing instead of transporting credentials to reduce message overhead.

 EDHOC makes use of known protocol constructions, such as SIGMA {{SIGMA}} and Extract-and-Expand {{RFC5869}}.
-COSE also provides crypto agility and enables the use of future algorithms and headers designed for constrained IoT.
+COSE also provides crypto agility and enables the use of future algorithms targeting IoT.

 ## Use of EDHOC

+EDHOC is designed for highly constrained settings making it especially suitable for low-power wide area networks {{RFC8376}} such as Cellular IoT, 6TiSCH, and LoRaWAN.
+A main objective for EDHOC is to be a lightweight AKE for OSCORE, i.e. to provide authentication and session key establishment for IoT use cases such as those built on CoAP {{RFC7252}}.
+CoAP is a specialized web transfer protocol for use with constrained nodes and networks, providing a request/response interaction model between application endpoints.
+As such, EDHOC is targeting a large variety of use cases involving 'things' with embedded microcontrollers, sensors and actuators.

+A typical setting is when one of the endpoints is constrained or in a constrained network, and the other endpoint is a node on the Internet (such as a mobile phone) or at the edge of the constrained network (such as a gateway).
+Thing-to-thing interactions over constrained networks are also relevant since both endpoints would then benefit from the lightweight properties of the protocol.
+EDHOC could e.g. be run when a device/device(s) connect(s) for the first time, or to establish fresh keys which are not revealed by a later compromise of the long-term keys.
+Further security properties are described in {{sec-prop}}.

-A main use case for EDHOC is to establish a security context for OSCORE and builds on the same lightweight primitives as OSCORE: CBOR for encoding, COSE for cryptography, and CoAP for transport.
+EDHOC builds on the same lightweight primitives as OSCORE: CBOR for encoding, COSE for cryptography, and CoAP for transport.
 By reusing existing libraries the additional code size can be kept very low.
 EDHOC is not bound to a particular transport, but it is recommended to transfer EDHOC messages in CoAP payloads.

 ## Message Size Examples

-EDHOC is designed for highly constrained settings making it especially suitable for low-power wide area networks {{RFC8376}} such as Cellular IoT, 6TiSCH, and LoRaWAN.
 Compared to the DTLS 1.3 handshake {{I-D.ietf-tls-dtls13}} with ECDH and connection ID, the number of bytes in EDHOC + CoAP can be less than 1/6 when RPK authentication is used, see {{I-D.ietf-lwig-security-protocol-comparison}}. {{fig-sizes}} shows two examples of message sizes for EDHOC with different kinds of authentication keys and different COSE header parameters for identification: static Diffie-Hellman keys identified by 'kid' {{RFC8152}}, and X.509 signature certificates identified by a hash value using 'x5t' {{I-D.ietf-cose-x509}}.
 Further reductions of message sizes are possible, for example by eliding redundant length indications.

 ~~~~~~~~~~~~~~~~~~~~~~~
 =================================